-The ratio method assumes that Clinton's recent population trends will continue, and that Clinton's future population will retain the same percent of Iowa's overall population share as the total population of the state changes.
+The ratio method assumes that Clinton's recent population trends will continue, and that Clinton's future population will retain the same percent of lowa's overall population share as the total population of the state changes.
 The data used in the ratio method analysis came from the CDC.
-The ratio method shows that by 2030, Clinton's population will decrease to 22,665 residents.
-Clinton's peer communities, as well as neighboring Camanche, are also expected to decline in population.
-Clinton has the opportunity to institute smart development strategies and emerge as a leader among these peer communities.
+The ratio method shows that, by 2030, Clinton's population will decrease to 22,665 residents.
+Clinton's peer communities, as well as neighboring Camanche, are expected to decline in population as well.
+This decline will be a regional trend that other cities will need to address, and Clinton has the opportunity to institute smart development strategies and emerge as a leader among these peer communities.